Road Closings – 8 a.m. Update ….

 Stay with WITZ through the day for the latest road conditions.

-ISP Names New PIO For Jasper Post
+SP Names New PIO For Jasper Post

 JASPER — The Indiana State Police post in Jasper has a new Public Information Officer (PIO).

 Senior Trooper Robbie Lambert was promoted to the post, according to a statement released by state police last night.

 He takes over for Phil Hensley who left the post late last year.